 - Tel: National Stadium

-Two storeys underneath the glitzy Siam Paragon shopping mall, an aquatic wonderland the size of three Olympic swimming pools awaits your discovery at the Siam Ocean World.
+Two storeys underneath the glitzy Siam Paragon shopping mall, an aquatic wonderland the size of three Olympic swimming pools awaits your discovery at the SEA LIFE Bangkok Ocean World.
 This underground aquarium, one of the largest in Southeast Asia, will dazzle you with innovative world-class exhibits and over 30,000 curious looking creatures from various depths and aquatic regions across the globe.
 Children will love the exciting around-the-clock shows, including Shark Feeding, Rocky Shore Talk, Penguin Feeding, Diver Underwater Talk, Rainforest Zone Feeding, Animal Contact and Otter Feeding.
 You can even feed freshwater fish, among them the Chao Phraya River Stingray and Mekong Giant Catfish, or have little fish ‘massage’ your feet at the Happy Fish, Happy Feet Pool.
 Read More...

 - Opening Hours: 10:00 - 21:00 daily